archywillhe/0a-Jekyll/_posts/2014-09-23-sometime-somewhere-in-this-world-in-which-we-live.md

 ---
 font: garamond
-layout: article
+layout: older_log
-postType: article
+postType: older_log
 title: "Sometime, somewhere, in this world in which we live"
 metaTitle:
 metaDescription: |
     A poem about science and a sum-up of what the black hole information paradox is about.
 publishedOn:
 updateAt:
 readingTime: 2 to 4 mins
 published: 1
 coverImg: "img3.jpg"